-scintillation - Flashes of light produced in a phosphor by a radioactive material.
+$\ensuremath{\textbf{scintillation}}$ - Flashes of light produced in a phosphor by a radioactive material.

-Scope 1 emissions - Direct greenhouse gas emissions from sources that are owned or controlled by a Federal agency.
+Scope 1 emissions - Direct GHG emissions from sources that are owned or controlled by a Federal agency.

-Scope 2 emissions - Indirect greenhouse gas emissions resulting from the generation of electricity, heat, or steam purchased by a Federal agency.
+Scope 2 emissions - Indirect GHG emissions resulting from the generation of electricity, heat, or steam purchased by a Federal agency.

-Scope 3 emissions - Greenhouse gas emissions from sources not owned or directly controlled by a Federal agency, but related to agency activities such as vendor supply chains, delivery services, and employee travel and commuting.
+Scope 3 emissions - GHG emissions from sources not owned or directly controlled by a Federal agency, but related to agency activities such as vendor supply chains, delivery services, and employee travel and commuting.